ringe/devise-browserid/README.md

 ## Usage

-devise-browserid depends on warden-browserid and lives in the Rails asset pipeline.
+devise-browserid depends on warden-browserid and is enabled in the Rails asset pipeline.

 I use the devise-browserid strategy with warden, configured like this in